dledwith01/coffee/Coffee/readme.txt

-		the window displays logging information with a time stamp of the most recent simulated press of the keyboard buttons are available to control the application minimize button will minimize application to the task bar exit button with close the window, but keep the application running in the system tray start - starts simulating keyboard presses (application starts on launch) stop - stops simulating keyboard presses
+		the window displays logging information with a time stamp of the most recent simulated press of the keyboard buttons are available to control the application minimize button will minimize application to the task bar exit button will close the window but keep the application running in the system tray start - starts simulating keyboard presses (application starts on launch) stop - stops simulating keyboard presses
 	exit - exits the application